likicv/usysml-test-cases/test_cases.md

 ## Notes

-NOTE 1: It is is assumed that `*.sysml` file defines the namespace for the elements it contains.
+*NOTE 1*: This test case assumes that `*.sysml` file defines the namespace for the elements it contains.
 The top level namespace bounded by the file is assigned to the element `Root`.

-NOTE 2: Currently, the Pilot implementation pocesses the last example above with no errors, but issues a warning:
+*NOTE 2*: Currently, the Pilot implementation pocesses the last example above with no errors, but issues a warning:

 ```sysml